chipperdrew/talkEdu/README.rst

 #) DONE - Add dropdown to sort posts by various categories (need voting system)
 #) DONE - Implement option to mark a post as spam
 #) DONE - Draw voting system
+#) FIXED - By default, user login is cAsE sEnSiTiVe (however user creation is not)